Find a course

 You’ll work on a live project from day 1, with a client, deadline, and budget.
 National and international field trips to influential practices and landmarks will help inspire your creations.
 As will talking to the architects who designed them and the communities they benefit.
 Then you’ll get to work in our studios and workshops.

 At the end of each year, you can show off your portfolio to employers, friends, and family in our digital exhibition.
-This is your chance to showcase the creativity you’ve developed at one of the top 10 UK universities for architecture & built environment.
+This is your chance to showcase the creativity you’ve developed at one of the top 10 UK universities for Architecture and Built Environment, for both academic and employer reputation.

 Order a Prospectus Ask a question Attend an open day or webinar